Isidor Sârbu: Biography

+Early life and wealth

-Isidor Sârbu, described in some sources as a "full-blooded Romanian" or "great Romanian", was born in 1887 in the village of Corjova, then part of the Russian Kherson Governorate—and on the Dniester-marked border with Bessarabia Governorate.
+Isidor Sârbu, described in some sources as a "full-blooded Romanian" or "great Romanian", was born in the village of Corjova, then part of the Russian Kherson Governorate—and on the Dniester-marked border with Bessarabia Governorate.
+His officially recorded year of birth is 1887, though he himself believed that he was already aged fifty-seven in early 1942.
 According to records of his interrogation, he was from a peasant family that, at one point, comprised eleven individuals; he had five sisters and four brothers.
+He reportedly spent most of his youth working the land and only took Sundays off.
+A devout member of the Russian Orthodox Church, he kept to the old Moldavian rites, reading to himself from a psalter that had originated at Neamț Monastery, in the Kingdom of Romania.

-He married and established his own farm in 1904, interrupting his agricultural life to perform his service in the Imperial Russian Army, at Chișinău (1905–1909); he was again called under arms during World War I, serving for its entire duration with the Romanian Front.
+Sârbu married and established his own farm in 1904, interrupting his agricultural life to perform his service in the Imperial Russian Army, at Chișinău (1905–1909); he was again called under arms during World War I, serving for its entire duration with the Romanian Front.
 By 1917, his farm stretched over 40 hectares, in addition to which he leased 10–15 hectares; he owned two houses, some ten cows, and 25 sheep, and employed three or four seasonal farmhands.
 He and his wife Tatiana Negrea had eight living children by 1933; the oldest was a daughter, Olga, born in 1915 or 1916.
+Shortly after the war, Bessarabia united with Romania, leaving Corjova and the Sârbus in lands disputed between the Ukrainian People's Republic and the communist Odessa Soviet Republic.
+Isidor once described his first experiences with Bolshevism, in 1917, as a time when "all things came tumbling down."

-Shortly after the war, Bessarabia united with Romania, leaving Corjova on Romania's border with what became in 1922 the Soviet Union; the MASSR was organized on that border territory in 1924.
+In 1919, Corjova fell to the Ukrainian SSR, and in 1922 became a frontier village of the Soviet Union; the MASSR was organized on that border territory in 1924.
 Little is recorded of Sârbu's life during the October Revolution and the Ukrainian Civil War, down to the New Economic Policy of the late 1920s.
 Branded a kulak by the MASSR government, he had no voting rights in Soviet elections, down to 1928, when he was enfranchised as a serednyak (middle-income peasant).
 He had by then sold or distributed his property—holding on to just eight hectares of farmland and twelve sheep—, but was regarded as a speculator, and continued to pay a large share of his income in punitive taxes.
 This period was followed by the collectivization of 1930.
 During the latter event Sârbu was recorded by MASSR officials as almost a kulak, but opted to enter Corjova's collective farm, possibly for fear of deportation to Siberia.
 He managed to earn the respect of his peers, being selected as one of the farm's administrators.
-Despite his efforts at integration, Sârbu was targeted by the dekulakization campaign of 1932.
-Initially prosecuted for theft of collective property in August 1932 (he and one of his sons, Marcu, allegedly burned down some of the crops), he was excluded from the collective farm in February 1933; in April, the OGPU arrested Isidor and Tatiana Sârbu.
-A tribunal found the evidence against Isidor inconclusive, and he received a suspended sentence.